tfulanchan/kau-docs/docs/486/ch7.md

 + As improvements are made in new-market disruptions, the companies that foster them are able to pull customers out of old.
 Stream value networks and into new ones.

 What products do customers want to buy?
-(Circumstances)
-+ Christensen point out the fact that marketers often segment markets byproduct price, ordemographics of the individuals orcompanies that comprise their customer base.
-+ This segmentation isoften defined bythe attributes of products orcustomers
-+ Point outwhat isthecorrelations between attributes and outcomes.
-+ What features, functions and positioning will cause customers to buy aproduct.

-+ To solve this problem, Christensen introduced the 'circumstances’ concept and offered amore reasonable way of segmenting the market
-+ The customers ‘hire' products todospecific 'jobs',
-+ Managers must segment their markets tomirror the way of their customers experience life.
-+ Successful products must target the circumstances of customers find themselves, rather than the customers themselves.What products do customers want to buy?
-(Circumstances)

-+ Highlighted the importance of understanding the circumstances which acustomer buys aproduct.
-+ Knowing what jobofeach product gets hired to do,
-+ Knowing what jobs out there are not getting done very well by particular products
-+ Can give innovators amuch clearer road map forimproving their products tobeat the true competition from the customer's perspective.
-+ This segmentation can be used to gain a disruptive foot hold theinitial product orservice that isthepoint ofentry for a new market disruption.What products do customers want to buy?
-(Circumstances)

-+ While itmay never bepossible togetevery dimension of a product introduction inanew-market disruption right straight away,
-+ Using the jobs-to-be-done lens can help innovators come tomarket with aninitial product that ismuch closer to what customers ultimately value.What products do customers want to buy?
-(Circumstances)

-### The Best Customers for Your Products low-end and new-market customers
-+ The low-end disruptor's marketing task isextending the low-cost business model uptowards products that more profitable forcustomers tobedone.
-+ Itiseasy toidentify ideal customers for alow-end disruption, and they are uninterested people tohigh- performance products.
-+ New-market disruptions require the innovators to invent the upward path, because no one has been up that trajectory before.
+(Circumstances) Cristensen's Insights

+Christensen pointed out that roughly only one company in every ten is able to sustain the kind of growth required.

+Once a company’s core business has matured, it should look for new platforms for growth, which include significant risk.

+Most companies simply do not know how to grow.
+Following growth the wrong way can be worse than no growth at all.

+Managers have long sought ways to predict the outcome of competition based around innovation, but it has become difficult to do so in recent years.

+It is no longer simply a matter of large companies using their resources to crush smaller competitors.

+To bring incremental changes and attention to innovation that enable them to outperform the competition.

+It is the "circumstances" of innovations that often determine whether current industry leaders or upstart companies win a competitive war.

+New entrants are more likely to overtake old leaders in disruptive circumstances, when the challenge is to commercialize a simpler, more convenient product that sells for less money and attracts new customers.

+Established current large companies can capture disruptive growth, rather than be defeated by it, if they are aware of the circumstances of disruptive innovations and are able to use them for their own benefit.

+### Two Types of Innovation: Sustaining Versus Disruptive Innovation

+Different from the classification of innovations into autonomous and systemic innovations when examining the suitability of different organizational models and designs in the last chapter.

+Christensen classified innovations into two categories along a different dimension: sustaining innovations and disruptive innovations.

+The nature of the innovation determines whether established companies or new entrants eventually win the competitive war in the market.

+In every industry, there is a rate of improvement in products that customers can fully utilize or use.

+However, in most industries, the pace of technological progress almost always outstrips the ability of customers in any given tier of the market to use it.

+Partly because companies keep trying to make better products that they can sell for higher profit margins to their most demanding, high-end customers.

+This creates a serious problem for established companies making such products.

+This creates opportunities for new entrants to enter the market with products with fewer features and lower specifications.

+First selling them to customers at the lowest market, who are the least attractive customers to established companies, but moving upwards to include the high-end customers, who are more profitable customers for the established companies.

+A Sustaining Innovation Is:

+Targets those demanding, high-end customers, with better performance than previously available, whether performance is an incremental improvement or a breakthrough improvement.

+Established companies are motivated to focus on following up innovations to meet the needs of their high-end, most profitable customers.

+This leaves the door open for new entrants to target the low-end customers.

+### Disruptive Innovations:

+Do not bring better products and services to established customers in existing markets.

+Introduce products and services that are not as good as existing products, but which are simpler, more convenient, and less expensive than existing ones.

+As these simpler products continue to improve, new entrants soon get a foothold in the market and gradually squeeze out the established incumbent suppliers.

+The history of the computing industry in the past few decades provides an example of this scenario.

+### Which Is Disruption Often Breakdown Industry-Leading Companies:

+To identify where disruptions can take place, an important concept used by Christensen is the value network.

+Christensen defined the value network as a plane of competition and consumption in which the application and customers reside.

+In other words, a value network is "the context within which a firm establishes a cost structure and operating processes and works with suppliers and channel partners in order to respond profitably to the common needs of a class of customers."

+Christensen added a third dimension to the disruptive innovation model in The Innovator's Solution by extending into new contexts of consumption and competition.

+The new value networks constitute new customers who previously lacked the money or skills to buy and use the product, or different situations in which a product can be used.

+These were made possible by improvements in simplicity, portability, and costs.

+New-market disruptions take place in different value networks, by competing with non-consumption, by converting previous non-customers into active customers and creating a new market.

+As improvements are made in new-market disruptions, the companies that foster them are able to pull customers out of old stream value networks and into new ones.

+### What Products Do Customers Want to Buy?
+(Circumstances):

+Christensen points out the fact that marketers often segment markets by product price, or demographics of the individuals or companies that comprise their customer base.

+This segmentation is often defined by the attributes of products or customers.

+Points out what the correlations are between attributes and outcomes.

+What features, functions, and positioning will cause customers to buy a product.

+To solve this problem, Christensen introduced the "circumstances" concept and offered a more reasonable way of segmenting the market.

+The customers "hire" products to do specific "jobs."

+Managers must segment their markets to mirror the way their customers experience life.

+Successful products must target the circumstances customers find themselves in, rather than the customers themselves.

+Highlighted the importance of understanding the circumstances in which a customer buys a product.

+Knowing what job each product gets hired to do.

+Knowing what jobs out there are not getting done very well by particular products.

+Can give innovators a much clearer roadmap for improving their products to beat the true competition from the customer's perspective.

+This segmentation can be used to gain a disruptive foothold in the initial product or service that is the point of entry for a new market disruption.

+While it may never be possible to get every dimension of a product introduction in a new-market disruption right straight away.

+Using the jobs-to-be-done lens can help innovators come to market with an initial product that is much closer to what customers ultimately value.

+### The Best Customers for Your Products: Low-End and New-Market Customers

+The low-end disruptor's marketing task is extending the low-cost business model upwards towards products that are more profitable for customers to be done.

+It is easy to identify ideal customers for a low-end disruption, and they are uninterested people in high-performance products.

+New-market disruptions require the innovators to invent the upward path because no one has been up that trajectory before.

 + Identifying new-market customers isacomplex task, because there are different reasons fornon-consumption that thenew entrant tries toattract.
 + When only afraction ofapopulation isusing aproduct, some ofthenotreflect thereally using it